aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 3. A successful deployment requires VPC access to 6 AWS endpoints, you cannot remove both the perimeter firewalls (all public endpoints) and the 6 required central VPC endpoints from the config file (ec2, ec2messages, ssm, ssmmessages, cloudformation, secretsmanager).

+- If you update the firewall names, be sure to update the routes and alb's which point to them.
+Firewall licensing occurs through the mgmt port, which requires a VPC route back to the firewall to get internet access and validate the firewall license.

 ### 1.2.3.
 Production Accelerator Configuration

 - **For a production deployment, THIS REQUIRES EXTENSIVE PREPARATION AND PLANNING**